 Studies have shown that glucosamine alone is not the most effective natural treatment for hip and joint issues in dogs.
 When combined with other ingredients, however, glucosamine can become much more powerful giving you and your dog better, faster and more visible results.

 We’re passionate about keeping pets healthy at every stage of their life.
-And we know how many dogs are affected by stiff joints, arthritis, and hip dysplasia.
+And we know how many dogs are affected by joint discomfort.
 So we created a handful of high quality, supplements to help improve your dog’s mobility and joint health.

 Secondly, but equally as effective, is our 10-in-1 Multivitamin.
 Powered by glucosamine, omega-3, probiotics, and vitamins A, C, and D3, this daily supplement has become a staple for canines across the country.
 We call it 10-in-1 because of its 10 core benefits, including hip and joint support, digestive aid, brain boost, fur and coat improvement, immune system support, heart health, antioxidants, anti-inflammation, improved flexibility, and energy boost.